Trump victory shocks global firms reliant on open trade

 But industry executives and analysts said aviation had a history of riding out economic and political shocks.
 On average, plane makers insist, air traffic doubles every 15 years.

 "If there are brakes on trade, there could be some impact on international travel.
-But you have seen more or less 5 percent annual growth in traffic for decades," said veteran U.S. aerospace consultant Jerrold Lundquist, managing director of The Lundquist Group.
+But you have seen more or less 5 percent annual growth in traffic for decades," Lundquist said.

 REALITY BITES?

-After a bitter election campaign, trade experts said it remained unclear how Trump's statements in favor of protectionist trade measures and tough immigration controls would translate into policy.
+After a bitter election campaign, trade experts said it remained unclear how Trump's statements in favour of protectionist trade measures and tough immigration controls would translate into policy.

-"The honest answer is that no one knows; even Trump himself doesn't know," said Bertrand Grabowski, a managing director at Germany's DVB Bank which specializes in financing trade.
+"The honest answer is that no one knows; even Trump himself doesn't know," said Bertrand Grabowski, a managing director at Germany's DVB Bank which specialises in financing trade.

 "He campaigned not on ideas but on anger and frustration."